NeoZ666/Hyperledger_Docker_assignment/Question 3/asset-transfer-basic/README.md

+# Changes made for Go language according to the given JD.

-# Asset transfer basic sample
+## Asset transfer basic sample

 The asset transfer basic sample demonstrates: